Prayers for Strength When You're at Your Weakest

 "For in this hope we were saved.
 Now hope that is seen is not hope.
 For who hopes for what he sees?
 But if we hope for what we do not see, we wait for it with patience.
 Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words."
 (Romans 8:24-26)

 Pray for Strength in Your Weakness

 "What is that sigh for?"
 My husband calls from the other room alerting me to the air I exhaled.
 I thought it had been internal.
-I thought the worries of the week ahead were contained in head not leaking audibly out my mouth.
+I thought the worries of the week ahead were contained in my head not leaking audibly out my mouth.
 I had been looking at my week wondering how to get the to-do list done.
-Wondering what I could scratch off the list and realizing that the list was already down to only things-that-must-done.
+Wondering what I could scratch off the list and realized that the list was already down to only things-that-must-done.

 I don’t know if you find this to be true, but I find some days are just hard.
-On the days when I wake up, and wonder how I’ll make it through the day, I’ve learned to rally myself by quoting Judges 6:14, “Go with the strength you have.”
+On the days when I wake up and wonder how I’ll make it through the day, I’ve learned to rally myself by quoting Judges 6:14, “Go with the strength you have.”

 Gideon is unsure about why God chooses him to undertake this hard task.
 He questions God, and he goes on to test God, but what I love is how God replies, how God tells Gideon that he won’t succeed because he is a mighty warrior, but because God goes with him.

 I love that Gideon’s story recognizes strength isn’t always mighty or brave or confident.

 "But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me."
 (2 Corinthians 12:9)

 Sometimes strength is trusting that God is sending me even when I’d rather run from a situation.